info340b-a18/react-project-foodbank-express/README.md

         *foodInventoryList update/remove data functionality
     *help with bootstrap with sign in and sign up page.
     *updated reference path to match the rest of the webpage data.
 Was working on a different branch while Aman and Stanley edited the map.
 4. Naved
+    * Functionality of post sign in page
+    * Helped with dynamic food list creation page
+    * Bootstrap for 'create food list' page
+    * Responded to in-class feedback with styling for map
+    * Responded to in-class feedback with styling + functionality change for food list page
+    * Helped with food list sort feature
+    * Overall style for food list page

 Libraries used:
 * https://www.npmjs.com/package/react-d3-cloud